 Shared storage arose from a need to reduce costs, consolidate and eliminate the management overhead of storage deployed in hundreds or even thousands of servers in the datacentre.

 A shared storage array was a good solution.
 Fibre Channel and Ethernet networks offered the ability to connect servers over distance, without cabling issues.
 And servicing one or two (rather than hundreds) of physical devices reduced maintenance and costs for the customer and supplier.

 We now live in a different world.
 Today, applications are mostly virtualised and container technology has started to gain ground.
 Shared storage is seen as difficult to use, because it focuses on connecting physical servers to physical storage.

 But modern applications work on logical volumes, file systems and object stores.
 Public cloud computing extends this paradigm, and obfuscates the physical view of hardware altogether.

 Persistence of data is still important, however.
 So how can we achieve this while meeting the needs of new application deployment methods?
-It’s first worth looking at what the new requirements are.
+It’s worth looking at what the requirements are.